 In this post:

 Philippine Airlines offers a variety of flight options between Alaska’s hubs and Manila (MNL).
-The airline flies 14x weekly to Los Angeles (LAX), 7x weekly to San Francisco (SFO), 5x weekly to Honolulu (HNL), and 3x weekly to Seattle (SEA).
+You’ll find the most connectivity into Alaska’s network in Honolulu (HNL), Los Angeles (LAX), San Francisco (SFO), and Seattle (SEA), though the airline also flies to Chicago (ORD) and New York (JFK).
 From Manila, passengers can connect to all kinds of other destinations, especially within Asia.

-Based on Alaska’s distance based award chart covering Asia, you can expect that a transpacific business class award on Philippine Airlines will cost 75,000 to 85,000 miles one-way.
+Based on Alaska’s distance based award chart covering Asia, you can expect that a transpacific business class award on Philippine Airlines will cost 75,000 to 85,000 points one-way.

-I look forward to this option, and hopefully award availability is decent.
-I’ve reviewed Philippine Airlines’ A350 business class, and it’s a solid experience, but nothing amazing.
-The airline will also eventually acquire A350-1000s, which should feature a new onboard product.
+I’ve reviewed Philippine Airlines’ A350-900 business class, and it’s a solid experience, but nothing amazing.
+The airline has also now taken delivery of A350-1000s, which feature an all-new onboard product.

 Bottom line